flipperdevices/flipperzero-firmware/ReadMe.md

 - Animations: Idle animations will show all animations regardless of level and butthurt [Thanks to qqMajiKpp]
 - Animations: RM FW Update image [(Thanks to E_Surge)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/257)
 - Animations: SubGHZ Scanning image with Pikachu [Thanks to Panzer00Z](https://github.com/Panzer00Z/flipperzero-firmware/blob/3a548ea9bb181c9348d8afb427890c411456134e/assets/icons/SubGhz/Scanning_123x52.png)
+- Animations: Trimmed out the Flipper animations. `/ext/dolphin` folder on your Flipper should now be managed by you!
+[Copy this folder (RM Select)](https://github.com/RogueMaster/awesome-flipperzero-withModules/tree/rogue_main/dolphin-RMselect) or [this folder (RM minimal)](https://github.com/RogueMaster/awesome-flipperzero-withModules/tree/rogue_main/dolphin-minimal) if you don't want to do the work but want more animations.
 - Archive: FAPs are now launchable from Archive [By RogueMaster], thanks xMasterX for the suggestion
 - Assets: Includes a NFC Level 50 Z3lda Amiibo
 - Assets: Includes a NFC Rick Roll link